Objectives of the service

 The advantages of scatterometer and altimeter datasets include wide spatial coverage, long data archives, and faster revisit times.
 The data are particularly useful for investigation of long-term wind and wave conditions over a wide area.
 Both scatterometer and altimeter datasets have grid cells of approximately 25 km.
 In contrast, synthetic aperture radar (SAR) wind and wave maps can be retrieved at approximately 1km grid resolution.
 SAR-based remote sensing can be used to obtain wind and wave parameters far offshore and in coastal zones with much finer detail when compared to e.g., meteorological data and mesoscale model results.

-The project commenced in March 2021 and is at an early stage of development.
-Key ongoing activities to date have included an assessment of space asset suitability, and the mechanisms to vary the LRD parameters subsea.
+The project commenced in March 2021.
+Key ongoing activities to date have included an assessment of space assets suitability, the mechanisms to vary the LRD parameters subsea.
+Business case modelling and Levelised Cost of Impact Modelling has commenced, and the target is to increase LCOE reduction to greater than 10%.